carolynvs/carolynvanslyck.com/content/blog/2021-08-08-open-source-curious.md

 Whereas if you don't look quite the same as your interviewers, you are in the position of re-proving yourself to every interviewer.
 Questions like "Did your husband write your startup's software for you?", a real question from my interview with StackOverflow, or how much of what you accomplished was a "team effort" start to creep in.
 Instead of talking about what you could do for the company if hired, you are stuck digging yourself out of a hole trying to get on the same footing that Chad walked in at.

 In my experience, this effect is lessened when you are associated with a popular open source project.
 When they already like, use and, value a project to which you contribute, especially when your name is visibly known for specific features or work, then their respect for that project is often transferred to you.
 Suddenly you are getting the benefit of the doubt, and interviews feel a lot less adversarial.
+Being able to walk into an interview and not have to immediately defend your existence, is novel and _just wonderful_. 💕

 ## Where everybody knows your name 🎵